Advocates

 Lucy, 16, North East

-Lucy has been a member of Girlguiding for nearly 10 years.
-She started as a Rainbow then later progressed through Brownies and Guides, before finally becoming a Ranger.
-She joined the advocate panel to inspire other young women to speak up about issues that are important to them.
-Lucy is passionate about ending period poverty and dismantling the stigma surrounding periods, as she has seen the negative impact these issues can have on girls and young women.
+Lucy has been a member of Girlguiding for almost 12 years.
+She started as a Rainbow then progressed through the sections before finally becoming a Ranger and young leader.
+She joined the advocate panel to inspire other young people to speak up about issues that are important to them.
+Lucy is passionate about women in politics, period poverty, dismantling gender stereotypes, and ending sexual harassment.

-Lydia is a 15-year-old Ranger who has been part of Girlguiding for 11 years.
+Lydia has been part of Girlguiding for 11 years.
 They joined the advocate panel because they are passionate about recognition of women’s contributions both throughout history and today and encouraging women to support each other by breaking down barriers put upon them by others.
 Being part of Girlguiding makes her feel confident and supported as she is surrounded by likeminded young women.

-Megan is a 21-year-old advocate who has been a member of Girlguiding for over 15 years.
+Megan has been a member of Girlguiding for over 15 years.
 She has experienced all sections of guiding from Rainbows through to leadership level.
 She became an advocate because she's passionate about giving girls a voice and promoting the issues that are important to them.
 Megan is particularly passionate about gender equality, mental health, promoting diversity and inclusion for all and the environment.

 Molly, 21, South West